mozilla/anodejsholidayseason/localization/localization_part_1.md

 Mozilla provides products and services which are localized into as many as 90 languages!

 The following are just a few examples of localization:
-* Providing copy translated into a specific regional variation of a language
+* Providing text translated into a specific regional variation of a language
 * Rendering a screen right to left for a given language
-* Bulletproofing designs to accommodate variable length copy
+* Bulletproofing designs to accommodate variable length prose
 * Making labels, headings, and buttons have names that resonate with a local audience

 In this series of posts, I'm going to cover some technical aspects of how to localize a Node.js service.